SlushyRH/Unity-CMD-Console/README.md

 ## Settings
 <img src="https://github.com/SlushyRH/Unity-CMD-Console/blob/main/readme/inspector.png" align="center">

+- **Console Window Name** controls the name of the console window.
+If empty, it will display the path to the game's exe
 - **Target Build** controls when the console is allowed based on the type of build:
     - **None** means it will never show
     - **Development** means it will only show on development builds (This is the default)
     - **Standard** means it will only show on standard builds
     - **Everything** means it will show in both development and standard builds
+- **Show Exception Stack Trace** will add the stack trace from an exception log to the console.
 - **Include Log Type** will add the log type in front of the message:
     - [Info] Log Message Here
     - [Error] Log Message Here